e-candeloro/Digital-Hormone-Model-Robotic-Swarm/README.md

 Additionally, a propagation model can be implemented to simulate a non instantaneous hormone release in space by the agents, integrating the equation in the paper [1]

 ## NETLOGO FEATURES
+To decrease the random behaviour when choosing a direction to take, an exponential function is used to weight more high values of hormones in the patches in the "compute_grid_prob" reporter function.

 For the reporter function "sense_and_choose_direction", a particular sets of commands were used:
-1. a vector containing the hormones values in the neighboor patch was created then normalized to obtain a probability array for each of the 9 possible actions.
+  - a vector containing the hormones values in the neighboor patch was created then normalized to obtain a probability array for each of the 9 possible actions.
-2. Then to sample and choose the next action, it was necessary to create a cumulative density function table (CDF) and use a random generated number from 0 to 1 to make the sampling.
+  - Then to sample and choose the next action, it was necessary to create a cumulative density function table (CDF) and use a random generated number from 0 to 1 to make the sampling.
-3. After these steps, the next choosen action was reported to the "select_and_perform_action" procedure that will execute the movement only if the selected cell is free of other agents.
+  - After these steps, the next choosen action was reported to the "select_and_perform_action" procedure that will execute the movement only if the selected cell is free of other agents.

 ## RELATED MODELS